davemeurer/github-action/README.md

 * `BLACKDUCK_URL` - **REQUIRED**.
 The URL to use for scan to reside with detect.
 Required for scan initiations ([more info](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/62423113/Synopsys+Detect#SynopsysDetect-Providingcredentials))

 ## Scan Containers
-You can scan entire containers running your application using this Action.
-Given below is an example workflow of how to do that.
+You can scan containers running your applications using this Action.
+The following is an example workflow.
 Rename **CONTAINER_NAME** as required.

 ```
 workflow "Build and Container Scan" {